Paul C. Donnelly: Later years

 In 1978, Donnelly retired from NASA as director, Space Transportation Systems Processing at KSC, and joined United Space Boosters, Inc. as vice president, Field Operations-Florida.
 The firm was prime contractor for Space Shuttle Solid Rocket Booster (SRB) assembly, integration, checkout and refurbishment; and for building two SRB recovery ships.
 He retired from USBI in 1989 at age 65.

 Donnelly was a trustee and former four-term president of the Missile, Space and Range Pioneers, and a founder and two-term chairman of the board of the Astronauts Memorial Foundation.
 He received the Lifetime Achievement Award from the National Space Club.

 Donnelly died on March 12, 2014, aged 90.

 Family

 Donnelly married Margaret Mary Boyle in 1944, a nurse who once treated Arthur Godfrey.
 Their daughters are Penelope Martin, Pamela Gene McLeod (Vincent), and Paula Bleakley (McLeod).
-They had nine grandchildren, Michele Foster, Jackie Nuvy, Christopher Martin, Justin, Nick and Blaise Bleakley; Conor, Kevin and Michael McLeod; and four wonderful great-grandchildren, Austin Nuvy, Amber Nuvy, Cody Nuvy, Caden Martin.
+They had nine grandchildren, Michele Foster, Jackie Nuvy, Christopher Martin, Justin, Nick and Blaise Bleakley; Conor, Kevin and Michael McLeod; and four great-grandchildren, Austin Nuvy, Amber Nuvy, Cody Nuvy, Caden Martin.
 He had 12 brothers and sisters.